jodenkirchen/jobApplication/README.md

-This is a Job Application Website created with React.js, GSAP, SCSS and "vanilla" JavaScript.
+This is a Job Application Website created with React.js, GSAP, react-scroll, SCSS and "vanilla" JavaScript.